-Officials ‘asked Queen to raise concerns about Boris Johnson’s behaviour’
+Whitehall mandarins ‘asked Queen to raise concerns about Boris Johnson’s behaviour’

 Staff discussed asking the late Queen to pass on the concerns to the former PM during his private audiences with her